Our lawyers are handling AFFF firefighting foam lawsuits around the country.

 Once submitted, these expert reports will face what is known as a Daubert challenge, where the defense will argue that the plaintiffs’ scientific testimony does not meet the required standards of reliability and relevance.
 If the judge finds the plaintiffs’ scientific evidence credible and sound, it can be admitted in court.
 In the unlikely even the defense successfully argues that the methodology is flawed or not widely accepted in the scientific community, the judge could limit or exclude the experts’ testimony altogether.

 If the judge rules, as we expect, that the science supporting these claims is sound, it will significantly increase settlement pressure on the defense.
-We continue to believe that the defendants will wisely avoid a trial and will make a real settlement offer to resolve the majority of these claims before letting that happen.
+We believe that the defendants will wisely avoid a trial and make a real settlement offer to resolve the majority of these claims before letting that happen.

 September 19, 2024 – New Firefighting Foam Lawsuit